Skip to main content

 # Allow OpenClaw gateway to listen on its default port

-nono run --profile openclaw --allow-bind 18789 \
+nono run --profile openclaw --listen-port 18789 \

---proxy-credential openai -- openclaw gateway
+--credential openai -- openclaw gateway

 # Allow a development server

-nono run --allow-cwd --network-profile developer --allow-bind 3000 -- npm run dev
+nono run --allow-cwd --network-profile developer --listen-port 3000 -- npm run dev

 macOS limitation: Seatbelt cannot filter by port number.
-When --allow-bind is specified on macOS, the sandbox permits binding to any port and accepting inbound connections from any source.This is a broader permission than intended, but the security impact is limited:
+When --listen-port is specified on macOS, the sandbox permits binding to any port and accepting inbound connections from any source.This is a broader permission than intended, but the security impact is limited:

 • Outbound connections are still restricted to allowed hosts via the proxy